Uniform in time weak propagation of chaos on the torus: Introduction

 \subsection{State of the art}

-In \eqref{eq particles}, every individual particle $Y^{i,N}$ evolves according to some diffusive motion depending on the behaviour of others.
-It is well-known that as the population size $N$ grows to infinity, \eqref{eq particles}, when subjected to I.I.D. initial conditions $\eta^1,\cdots,\eta^N$, behaves like the following McKean-Vlasov SDE (an SDE in which the coefficients depend on the evolving law):
+It is well-known that as the population size $N$ grows to infinity, \eqref{eq particles}, when subjected to I.I.D. initial conditions $\eta^1,\cdots,\eta^N$, behaves like the following McKean-Vlasov SDE

 where $(\eta,W)$ is a copy of $(\eta^1,W^1)$.
-Existence and uniqueness of a solution to both \eqref{eq particles} and \eqref{eq:MVSDE} are usually proven under a Lipschitz condition on $b$ (w.r.t. the product topology on $\bT^d \times \cP(\bT^d)$) (see for instance \cite{sznitman1991topics}).
-However, a weaker (although useless in our setting) condition is known: It suffices for $b$ to be globally bounded and merely Lipschitz continuous in the measure argument with respect to the total variation distance (see \cite{jourdain97,lacker18,mishuraverten} and the references therein).
-In any case, the flow of marginal laws $(m(t \, ; {\mu_{\text{init}}}):=\rvlaw[X_{t}])_{t \geq 0}$ is known to satisfy (at least in a distributional sense) the \textit{nonlinear} Fokker-Planck equation:
+Existence and uniqueness of a solution to both \eqref{eq particles} and \eqref{eq:MVSDE} is known if $b$ is globally bounded and merely Lipschitz continuous in the measure argument with respect to the total variation distance (see \cite{jourdain97,lacker18,mishuraverten} and the references therein).
+Moreover, the flow of marginal laws $(m(t \, ; {\mu_{\text{init}}}):=\rvlaw[X_{t}])_{t \geq 0}$ satisfies (at least in a distributional sense) the \textit{nonlinear} Fokker-Planck equation:

-with $m(0 \, ; \mu) =\mu$ as initial condition. \textit{Propagation of chaos.} A particular characteristic of the limiting behaviour is that any finite subset of particles becomes asymptotically independent of each other.
-This phenomenon is known as \emph{propagation of chaos}.
-More precisely, on any finite time interval $[0,T]$ and, for any fixed $k \in \bN$,